-b.
-An officer, director, or trustee of the organization or any individual having powers or responsibilities similar to those of officers, directors, or trustees.

-c.
-An owner of more than 20% of the voting power of a corporation, profits interest of a partnership, or beneficial interest of a trust or an unincorporated enterprise that is a substantial contributor to the organization.
+- 4b.
+An officer, director, or trustee of the organization or any individual having powers or responsibilities similar to those of officers, directors, or trustees. - 4c.
+An owner of more than 20% of the voting power of a corporation, profits interest of a partnership, or beneficial interest of a trust or an unincorporated enterprise that is a substantial contributor to the organization. - 4d.

-d.
 A family member of an individual in the first three categories.
-A "family member" includes only a person's spouse, ancestors, lineal descendants, and spouses of lineal descendants.

-e.
-A corporation, partnership, trust, or estate in which persons described in a, b, c, or d own more than 35% of the voting power, profits interest, or beneficial interest.
-See section 4946(a)(1).
+A "family member" includes only a person's spouse, ancestors, children, grandchildren, great grandchildren, and the spouses of children, grandchildren, and great grandchildren. - 4e.
+A corporation, partnership, trust, or estate in which persons described in a, b, c, or d above own more than 35% of the voting power, profits interest, or beneficial interest.
+See section 4946(a)(1). - 5.
+An organization is considered "normally" to satisfy the public support test (for lines 10, 11, and 12 of the Support Schedule) for its current tax year and the tax year immediately following its current tax year, if the organization satisfies the applicable support test for the 4 tax years immediately before the current tax year.

-5. An organization is considered "normally" to satisfy the public support test (lines 10, 11, and 12) for its current tax year and the tax year immediately following its current tax year if the organization satisfies the applicable support test for the 4 tax years immediately before the current tax year.
-If the organization has a material change (other than from unusual grants-see instructions for line 28) in its sources of support during the current tax year, the data ordinarily required in the Support Schedule covering the years 1990 through 1994.
-You must prepare and attach a 5-year schedule using the same format as provided in the Support Schedule for lines 15 through 28.
+If the organization has a material change (other than from unusual grants-see instructions for line 28) in its sources of support during the current tax year, the data ordinarily required in the Support Schedule covering the years 1991 through 1994 must be submitted for the years 1991 through 1995.
+You must prepare and attach a 5-year schedule using the same format as provided in the Support Schedule for lines 15 through

-Lines 5 through 14.-Check one of the boxes on these lines to indicate why the organization is not a private foundation.
+Lines 5 through 14.-Check one of the boxes on these lines to indicate the reason the organization is not a private foundation.
 The organization's exemption letter states the reason, or the local IRS office can tell you.